-Twin-Boro’s Guide to Clothes Moths
+Twin-Boro’s Guide For Clothes Moth Prevention

 Clothes moths have been ruining people’s favorite sweaters for centuries.
 Even Shakespeare wrote about their treachery!
 Despite the species’ age, though, their habits are still a mystery to many.
 To help remedy this, we put together the following guide to clothes moths.